cloudflare/cloudflare-docs-engine/src/content/learning/debugging.md

 ## Accessing production logs with `wrangler tail`

 With your Workers application deployed, you may want to inspect incoming traffic.
-This can be useful for situations where a user is running into issues or errors that you can't reproduce. `wrangler tail` allows developers to "tail" their Workers application's logs, giving you real-time access to information about incoming requests.
+This can be useful for situations where a user is running into issues or errors that you can’t reproduce. `wrangler tail` allows developers to “tail” their Workers application’s logs, giving you real-time access to information about incoming requests.

 To get started, run `wrangler tail` in your Workers project directory.
 This will log any incoming requests to your application available in your local terminal.